July 5th, 6th, 7th, 2019

 Each team has been asked to attend their first game ready to show their tickets.
 Team managers please take charge and collect the players tickets for easy processing.

-The number of player tickets and the number of players on the scoresheet & team registration sheet must all match up.
+The number of player tickets and the number of players on the scoresheet & Team Entry Form must all match up.
 If the number of tickets is less than what is on the scoresheet – someone from the team will have to purchase tickets to make up the numbers.

 There will be a First Aid Officer stationed in the First Aid room, hallway just past the foyer area.